New Light Species and the CMB: Models

-Since we consider temperatures below the QCD phase transition, we must examine the interactions between $\phi$ and mesons, specifically pions and charged kaons, resulting from quark couplings.
+For the case where $\phi$ has similar couplings to quarks, we must examine the resulting interactions between $\phi$ and mesons, specifically pions and charged kaons, since we consider temperatures below the QCD phase transition.
 At these temperatures, however, the number density of kaons will be much lower than that of pions, such that any $\phi$-kaon interactions will be subdominant.
 We can then simply focus on those couplings which involve pions.
 Following \cite{GeorgiEtAl}, the original coupling of $\phi$ to quarks can be rewritten in terms of the axial quark current.
 After the phase transition to mesons, interactions with the quark current are replaced by those with the axial pion current, which is safe from QCD renormalization effects.
 The full Lagrangian can be expanded to leading order in ${\Lambda}$ and $f_\pi$ and subsequently studied, and depends on the details of the flavor structure in the UV.
 We assume flavor-blind couplings, as flavor-specific couplings in the UV do not alter our predictions for the thermodynamic properties of $\phi$, but such couplings must obey additional constraints coming from flavor physics.
 With this assumption, we find that those terms which dominate the interaction rate between $\phi$ and pions are

 We have defined the ratio $r_m=\frac{m_d-m_u}{m_d+m_u}$, where $m_u$ and $m_d$ are the up and down current-quark masses.
 We use the approximate value $r_m = 1/3$, based on lattice QCD calculations \cite{BeringerEtAl}, as well as the convention $f_\pi = 93$ MeV.
 Interactions of this type will potentially keep the Goldstone boson $\phi$ in thermal equilibrium until the pions fully annihilate and redistribute their equilibrium, depending on the suppression scale $\Lambda$.
 The corresponding interaction rates decrease more rapidly than the expansion rate, leading to the freezing out of the $\phi$-$\pi$ interactions.